FAQs for Incoming Students

 A: You will receive an email to your Cooley student account when loan funds have disbursed.

 If you have signed up for direct deposit, your refund will be electronically sent to your bank.

 If you did not complete a direct deposit form, then a check is mailed to your address on file.

-The Registrar's Office completes in-school deferments.
-Cooley reports to the National Clearing House student enrollment status the first Friday of each month during the term, but if you have a deferment form to be completed, forward it to the Registrar's Office.
-If your payment is due in the first month of the term, you will need to make your payment, and the following payment should be deferred.
+The Registrar’s Office completes in-school deferments.
+Cooley reports to the National Clearing House student enrollment status, during the first week of every month throughout the semester.
+If you have a deferment form to be completed, forward it to the Registrar’s Office.
+If your payment is due in the first month of the semester, you will need to make your payment, and the following payment should be deferred.
 Check with your lender to verify that your loans are deferred before you stop making payments.